ScottALampron/Controls/README.md

 - Customize backup and update tasks in `wol.py`, `backup_and_update.ps1`, and `backup.py` as needed.

 Feel free to explore and customize the provided scripts according to your needs!

-Thinking of incorporating such into an `ansible`
+Thinking of incorporating such into an `ansible` playbook.